 Lowi has 16 log channels and you can populate these with: P1 meters, manually entered meters or MQTT meters.
 By default, all possible P1 meters are on.

-Maybe important: don’t use commas, no minus signs for the fields with numbers because then you risk mutilating the database and have to reset resulting in losing stored data.
+Important: do not use comma’s, no minus signs in front of the fields with numbers because then you risk mutilating the database and have to reset resulting in loss of stored data.
 You can recognize a mutilated database because‘NaN’ appears in some input fields.
-In this case you need to reset the database by entering the number 253 at GAS and WATER input field in the setup page ( see also FAQ reset)
+In this case, you need to reset the database by entering the number 253 in the GAS and WATER input field in the setup page (see also FAQ LoWi/ReMI/ELAN).

 LoWi3 has the capability via MQTT to interconnect several 2-WIRE web servers with their linked meters (LoWi3, ReMI, MEMo3) as well as a number of individual WiFi modules ( LeON, THEo, Plug) over the Internet.
 The implementation is very simple and the possibilities are enormous.
 The diagram below provides an overview with a number of links.